General method of use:

 - we started playing twice as fast as normal

 - we slowed down fairly suddenly to a speed twice as slow as normal

 - then increased very gradually to a steady speed a little faster than the normal speed of 100%.

-After all the changes, the resultant audio ends up with only one second shorter playing time than it had before (about 1 minute 29 seconds, where the end of the audio lies against the Time Track horizontal ruler).
-Had we decided to delete the audio to right of 1 minute 15 seconds on the Timeline, the audio remaining would be 1 minute 15 seconds long whether we decided to speed change it or not.
+After all the changes, the resultant audio ends up with only a few seconds shorter playing time than it had before (about 3 minutes 42 seconds, where the end of the audio lies against the Time Track horizontal ruler).

 - You must first have at least one audio track to manipulate.

 - Choose .

 - If you want to warp the speed by more than plus or minus 10%, open the Time Track Dropdown Menu and choose Set Range....
 The dialog will appear twice, the first time to choose the lower limit of the range and the second time to choose the upper limit of the range.